BoomerangProject/boomerang-wiki/architecture/UniversalLogin.md

 If an Opted-Out identity loses access to their registered devices, they can use the private key given to them during opt-out to register a new device onto the identity.

 ##### Outside Identity and Regular Ethereum Account
-If an outside identity loses access to their registered devices they will have no way to recover their account,same for a regular ethereum account loseing their private key.
+If an outside identity loses access to their registered devices they will have no way to recover their account, same for a regular ethereum account losing their private key.

 ## Whiteboard References
 ![Universal Login Whiteboard Reference](imgs/UniversalLoginWhiteboard.jpg "Universal Login Whiteboard Reference").